amm009uk/esp8266/README.md

 **Above steps should be done over USB-->Serial interface until device is fully functioning**

 8. Test device and once ok, turn off debugging within **User.h** and upload firmware one last time
+       - You may upload on serial or using OTA

 -------------------------------------------------------------------------------------------------------------
 ## Finding device IP Address